‘This Is Us’ Spoilers: Did Mandy Moore Reveal A Tragic Ending?

 — Francesca???? (@francyvvinci) February 2, 2017

-Finally, but certainly no less importantly, the latest This is Us spoilers from Hypable suggest that there will be more tragedy coming up, but this time, they’ll come in the form of love triangles that the site says “doesn’t need to exist.”
+Finally, but certainly no less importantly, the latest This Is Us spoilers from Hypable suggest that there will be more tragedy coming up, but this time, they’ll come in the form of love triangles that the site says don’t “need to exist.”

-We already know that Kate, played by Chrissy Metz, is at a weight loss camp.
-We also know that Duke, the horse-keeper on the weight loss camp, is feeling frisky towards our favorite girl, and is threatening to come between her and Toby, her new fiance.
+Fans already know that Kate, played by Chrissy Metz, is at a weight loss camp.
+It’s also clear that Duke, the horse-keeper on the weight loss camp, is feeling frisky towards our favorite girl and is threatening to come between her and Toby, her new fiance.

-We also already got the bombshell dropped on us that Kevin, played by Justin Hartley, was previously married to his childhood sweetheart (and Kate’s former BFF) Sophie.
-That leaves us wondering what will happen with Olivia and Sloane, but it’s really hard to find any sympathy for either of those characters, since they’re both toxic in their own way.
+Fans also already got the bombshell dropped on us that Kevin, played by Justin Hartley, was previously married to his childhood sweetheart (and Kate’s former BFF) Sophie.
+That leaves us wondering what will happen with Olivia and Sloane, but it’s really hard to find any sympathy for either of those characters since they’re both toxic in their own way.

 But what’s most distressing to the site is, of course, the proposed love triangle between Jack, Rebecca, and Miguel.